chenshm/ECE651/Document/Request_Profiles.md

 ## <a name="req">Requirement</a>
 ### Functional Requirement
+- All users shall be able to view the request list
-- User shall be able to create a new request including first name, last name, phone number, password, e-mail, address and description
+- A tenant shall be able to create a new request including first name last name, phone number, password, e-mail, address and description
-- User can edit (delete or modify) the request posted by the user
+- A tenant can edit (delete or modify) the request posted by him
+- A landlard should not be able to create or edit a request

 ### Non-functional Requirement
 - Admin can edit(delete or modify) the request profiles